The shutdown today: Candy and a walkout by the president

 WHAT’S NEW TODAY

 A White House meeting between President Donald Trump and congressional leaders was short, but not very sweet.
 It began with the president offering candy to participants but ended soon after with him walking out.
 Democrats said Trump had a “temper tantrum.”
 Republicans said the president calmly left without raising his voice.
-No sign of a resolution in sight.
+Amid the politics of the dispute, there was no sign of a resolution in sight.

 Outside of Washington, the shutdown has curbed enjoyment of public lands.
 The U.S. Fish and Wildlife Service directed dozens of wildlife refuges to return staffers to work to make sure hunters and others have access despite the shutdown, according to an email obtained by The Associated Press.
 Wildlife groups complained that the Trump administration was trying to minimize the public impact to limit political blowback for the president.